tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 in the cookie, rather than requiring it to export the entire intermediate hash state (see {{cookie}}).

-For concreteness, the transcript hash is always taken from the following sequence of handshake messages, starting at the first ClientHello and including only those messages that were sent:
+Unless specified otherwise, the transcript hash is always taken from the following sequence of handshake messages, starting at the first ClientHello and including only those messages that were sent:
 ClientHello, HelloRetryRequest, ClientHello, ServerHello, EncryptedExtensions, server CertificateRequest, server Certificate, server CertificateVerify, server Finished, EndOfEarlyData, client Certificate, client CertificateVerify, and client Finished.

+Unless specified otherwise, the messages in the transcript hash are always taken as sent or received by the endpoint without any processing.
+This helps to detect any modifications to ensure the integrity of messages.

 In general, implementations can implement the transcript by keeping a running transcript hash value based on the negotiated hash.
 Note,